Propagram/ZeroBranePackage-LuaRocks/README.md

 5. On LuaRocks.org, click **Upload**.
 On the left side, under "Rockspec", select the ".rockspec" file you previously created and click **Upload**.

 6. Done!
-Your package is now available for installation within ZeroBrane Studio.
+The package is now available in the "IDE Packages" tab in ZeroBrane Studio.

 ## License